 2. The charming and hospitable locals

 As one might expect, the U.S. state with the lowest population density is Alaska – just 1.3 people per square mile.
-Wyoming comes next, with six people per square mile, and Montana rounds out the top three at an even seven folks per square mile.
+Wyoming comes next, with six people per square mile, and Montana rounds out the top three at 7.1 folks per square mile.
 Patagonia?
 It has those states beat in a landslide: 0.73 people per square mile.
 So, when it feels like the group is completely isolated amid this jaw-dropping scenery, with scarcely another person within walking distance, that’s likely because it’s true.

 5. Local Wildlife